The truth is this: we’ve all forgotten something once or twice.

 Episodic memories are explicit experiences that a person has lived through.
 Examples of episodic memories include a special birthday or your wedding day.

 Long-term memory is consolidated from short-term memory in the hippocampus.
-These memories are then stored throughout the cortex of the brain (2).
+These memories are then stored throughout the brain's cortex (2).

 Is memory loss only related to aging?